 From designers and illustrators to painters and photographers, there’s something about Berlin’s vibrant cultural scene and spirit of challenging conventions that continues to attract creatives from all over the world.
 Not only that, the German capital is overflowing with cultural offerings of all stripes – particularly when it comes to design.

-For independent designers who are new to the city and want to get their foot into the door in the Berlin design scene, we’ve created this guide for you.
+For independent designers who are new to the city and want to get their foot in the door in the Berlin design scene, we’ve created this guide for you.
 Here’s a list of hotspots where you can surround yourself with creatives, get inspired and learn about the forces that shape the design community:

 Once a month, the Berlin chapter of the CreativeMornings event hosts a free breakfast and short talk featuring a creative from the local community.
 The lecture series — held on Friday mornings — is a great way to connect with like-minded individuals.